MhozaifaA/Meteors.OperationResult/README.md

 > `version 1.3 net6.0`

-*Meteors Operation Result came with new and redesigned to accept more than container for status and data. **OperationResult** is isolated but stuck with kernel of your business logic , with out if/else and some corrupted code to handle results.*
+*Meteors Operation Result came with new and redesigned to accept more than container for status and data. **OperationResult** is isolated but stuck with kernel of your business logic , without if/else and some corrupted code to handle results.*

 Install-Package Meteors.OperationResult -Version 1.0.1